The Bell Jar: Publication history

 Plath probably began writing the novel in 1961, after publishing The Colossus, her first collection of poetry.
 Plath may have finished writing the novel in August 1961, although subsequent changes were made in the editing process.
+Kelly Marie Coyne argues that Plath's undergraduate thesis on Dostoyevsky provides a structural roadmap of the novel.

 Plath was writing the novel under the sponsorship of the Eugene F. Saxton Fellowship, affiliated with publisher Harper & Row, but it was disappointed by the manuscript and withdrew, calling it "disappointing, juvenile and overwrought".
 Early working titles of the novel included Diary of a Suicide and The Girl in the Mirror.

 Upon publication in the United States on 14 April 1971 it became a runaway success, and featured in The New York Times Best Sellers List for many consecutive weeks.

 The novel was published in 2015, as an audiobook read by actress Maggie Gyllenhaal, by Faber & Faber.

 Style and major themes

 The novel is written using a series of flashbacks that reveal parts of Esther's past.
 The flashbacks primarily deal with Esther's relationship with Buddy Willard.
 The reader also learns more about her early college years.